-According to the writings of St Bede the Venerable, St Adrian (or Hadrian) was born in North Africa, died on the 9th January in 710 and was appointed Abbot of a monastery near Naples, Italy.
+According to the writings of St Bede the Venerable, St Adrian (or Hadrian) was born in North Africa, was appointed Abbot of a monastery near Naples, Italy, and died in 710.

 Pope Vitalian offered him the position of Archbishop of Canterbury on two separate occasions but he declined, citing his unworthiness.
-When St Theodore of Tarsus, a friend whom he recommended, was appointed instead, St Adrian agreed to accompany him on his ministerial journey.
-Upon his arrival, St Theodore established him as Abbot of St Augustine’s Abbey, Canterbury.
+When St Theodore of Tarsus, a friend whom he recommended for the post, was appointed instead, St Adrian agreed to accompany him on his ministerial journey.
+Upon their arrival, St Theodore established him as Abbot of St Augustine’s Abbey, Canterbury.

 St Adrian remained at St Augustine’s Abbey until his death, for 39 years.
 His Feast Day is the 9th of January.